 There is a lot more about the crystals that we have yet to learn.
 For example: why do they harden and crystallize…when other pools in similar conditions just have winter dust?
 How come some crystals are easy to break down and clean up with SC-1000 or lowering the pH, but some are super stubborn?
 Why do some forms of calcium crystals form in some parts of the pool, but not necessarily everywhere, while other types of crystals form everywhere?

 We just don’t know yet.
-But we know DO how to prevent both crystals and winter dust.
+But we DO know how to prevent both crystals and winter dust.

 How to Winterize a Pool, the Orenda Way